segmentio/segment-docs/src/connections/destinations/catalog/perkville/index.md

 rewrite: true
 ---

-[Perkville](https://www.perkville.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a customer reward and referral platform - similar to airline mile programs - that integrates with ecommerce, point of sale, membership and scheduling systems to provide a seamless experience that drives referrals and loyalty.
+[Perkville](https://www.perkville.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a customer reward and referral platform - similar to airline mile programs - that integrates with e-commerce, point of sale, membership and scheduling systems to provide a seamless experience that drives referrals and loyalty.

 This destination is maintained by Perkville.
 For any issues with the destination, [contact the Perkville Support team](mailto:support@perkville.com).

-The Perkville Destination is currently in beta, which means that they are still actively developing the destination.
-To join their beta program, or if you have any feedback to help improve the Perkville Destination and its documentation, [contact the Perkville support team](mailto:support@perkville.com)!
+The Perkville Destination is in beta, which means that they are still actively developing the destination.
+To join their beta program, or if you have any feedback to help improve the Perkville Destination and its documentation, [contact the Perkville support team](mailto:support@perkville.com).

 ## Getting Started